bolek42/bolek42.github.io/sec/fuzz.md

 The next task is to find a subset of files, with a maximum coverage.
 We do not need an exact solution or a highly efficient algorithm as the main overhead is the coverage measurements.
-The following pseudocode is used to select the count best testcases with high total coverage.
+The following pseudocode is used to select the count best test cases with high total coverage.

 ```
 while len(seeds) > count: